 What is a mailing address and permanent address?

-We have extensively explained a mailing address and how it differs from a physical address.
+We have extensively explained how a mailing address differs from a physical address.
 But you probably have come across a permanent address as well.
 So, how is this different from all the others?

 Your permanent address is a physical street address with your name on it.
 This is usually where you’ve lived from birth.
 It’s your original address, which is fixed until it officially changes.

 When you move to a new location, you can change your permanent address by completing a Change of Address Form with USPS.

 Of course, your permanent address could be your mailing address if you still live where you were born.
 You can have all your personal and business mail sent there.
 Like a physical address, a permanent address has no restrictions and can receive mail from all carriers, including DHL and Amazon.

 Whether you’re using a virtual or permanent address as your business address, you’d be required to write down the name and address of your registered agent.

 So, what is a registered agent, and why does it matter?